21centuryweather/21st-Century-Weather-Software-Wiki/_sources/UM/UM-intro.md

 This task is launched using `bin/retrieve_atmos_startdumps.sh`.
 It will copy a 'UM' atmospheric start-dump to `~/cylc-run/u-dl058/share/cycle/20200116T0000Z/`

-The start dump file `20200116T0000Z_engl_t+3_000` is a 'UM' 'PP' file, i.e. a Fortran binary record file created by the 'UM' itself.
+The start dump file `20200116T0000Z_engl_t+3_000` is a 'UM' 'PP' file, i.e. a fortran binary record file created by the 'UM' itself.
 You will not be able to view it with a netCDF reader, but you can use the `xconv` utility to view it on gadi.
 ```
 $ module use /g/data/access/modules/
 $ module load xconv